-Armed Robbers kill Policeman after sighting his service ID Card
+Armed robbers kill Policeman after sighting his service ID Card

 They searched him and found a Police Identification card among others on him and as a result shot at him at close range.

-When Police got wind of the incident and moved to the scene, nine (9) spent shells, an itel mobile, a pair of slippers, beads, a cutlass, motor bike ignition key, his Police ID Card and cash of Ghc 10 were retrieved from the scene.
+When Police got wind of the incident and moved to the scene, nine (9) spent shells, an itel mobile, a pair of slippers, beads, a cutlass, motor bike ignition key, his Police ID Card and cash of GH¢10 were retrieved from the scene.

 The Police Officer who had been shot from behind in a close range was rushed to Ejura Government Hospital but was pronounced dead by the Medical Officer.